Get AI SEO for FREE.

 How to Name Images and Optimize Images for SEO?

-To begin with, it’s extremely helpful to know what Google themselves say about image SEO – which they covered in their Search Engine Optimization Starter Guide:
+To begin with, it’s extremely helpful to know what Google says about image SEO – which they covered in their Search Engine Optimization Starter Guide:

 Like many other parts of the page targeted for optimization, filenames are best when they’re short but descriptive.